anasfik/openai/README.md

  print(model.id)
 ```

-If the model id does not exists, a `RequestFailedException` will be thrown, check [Error Handling](#error-handling) section.
+If the model id does not exist, a `RequestFailedException` will be thrown, check [Error Handling](#error-handling) section.

 [Learn More From Here.](https://platform.openai.com/docs/api-reference/models)